Zanidip (Lercanidipine Hydrochloride)

 How to Take Zanidip

-Take Zanidip exactly as prescribed by your doctor.
-It’s important to take it consistently at the same time each day for the best results.
+Take Zanidip as prescribed by your doctor, ideally at the same time each day.

 Dosage Instructions

-The usual starting dose is one 10 mg tablet taken once daily, but your doctor may increase this to 20 mg once daily if needed.
-Take Zanidip at least 15 minutes before meals at the same time each day.
-Swallow the tablet whole with a glass of water.
+The usual starting dose is one 10 mg tablet taken once daily, which may be increased to 20 mg if needed.

 What If You Miss a Dose?